cesarParra/apexdocs/docs/Sample-Classes/SampleClass.md

 `NAMESPACEACCESSIBLE`

 This is a class description.
+This class relates to [SampleInterface](/Sample-Interfaces/SampleInterface.md)              But this ClassThatDoesNotExist does not exist.
+You can also link using this syntax [SampleInterface](/Sample-Interfaces/SampleInterface.md)

 **Group** Sample Classes